mikaelvesavuori/better-apis-workshop/README.md

 ### 🗂️ API client version using headers

 The first way to define expectations is to use API versioning.
-While there are several ways to do this—for example, refer to [this article from Nordic APIs](https://nordicapis.com/everything-you-need-to-know-about-api-versioning/)—we are going to use a header (or the lack of one) to define which API version to use.
+While there are several ways to do this—for example, refer to [this article from Nordic APIs](https://nordicapis.com/everything-you-need-to-know-about-api-versioning/)—we are going to use a header to define which API version to use.

 **🎯 Example**: See `src/FakeUser/controllers/FakeUserController.ts` and note how the header is handled in `checkInput()`.